Think again about that warm weather: Up to 4 inches of snow possible in Madison on Monday

 The heaviest snow is expected to fall between midnight and 4 a.m.
 Monday, putting Madison under a mid-April winter weather advisory until 10 a.m., the National Weather Service said.

-Between two and four inches of snow are expected, the Weather Service said.
+Between 2 and 4 inches of snow are expected, the weather service said.

 Photos: First day of the Dane County Farmers Market on the Square